One Pan Italian Chicken Breasts

 First, marinate the chicken.
 Marinating chicken tenderizes the meat and imparts a lot of flavor, so I always recommend marinating chicken.
 It’s especially important to marinate boneless and skinless chicken breasts, which tend to be a little less flavorful than other cuts.

 • How long should I marinate chicken breasts?
-Chicken breasts should marinate at least 20-30 minutes, but they can marinate for up to 18 hours in the refrigerator.
-Don’t marinate chicken breasts any longer than 24 hours, though, or else the marinade actually begins to make the meat tougher.
+Chicken breasts should marinate at least 20-30 minutes, but they can marinate for up to 12 hours in the refrigerator.
+Don’t marinate chicken breasts any longer than that though, or else the marinade actually begins to make the meat tougher.

-While the chicken marinates, trim the woody stems off the asparagus and cut the potatoes in half, or quarters, depending on their size.
+While the chicken is marinating, trim the woody stems off the asparagus and cut the potatoes into halves or quarters, depending on their size.

 Collage showing the raw chicken and potatoes alone on a sheet pan, then the potatoes and chicken partially cooked with the asparagus added.